Pastor Ryan Eikenbary

 I am passionate about worship of our great God, living the gospel, and helping to form people in the Christian faith.
 Prior to attending seminary I worked as a college administrator at UC Davis.
 Post seminary I worked both as a church administrator and as a nursing home chaplain until receiving my first call at Zion in October of 2016.
 As a pastor I thoroughly enjoy preaching and creating Bible study classes that enrich the life of faith of our congregation.

 When I am not at church I enjoy an active and healthy lifestyle.
 I spend many hours reading, cooking, and working in our garden.
 My favorite forms of exercise include running and swimming.
-Additionally, I teach an ethics course at the University of the Pacific here in Stockton.
+Additionally, i’ve taught ethics courses at the University of the Pacific here in Stockton.
 I have been married since 2012 and my spouse is a school administrator.
 In 2016 we adopted our elementary-aged son after having him live with us as a foster child for a year.
 I love spending time with my family, especially when we get to travel.

 Zion is a wonderful community of people committed to sharing the light of Jesus Christ.
 Regardless of your past or your present, this church will welcome you with open arms.
 I hope you’ll join us.